vulinh64/vulinh64.github.io/blog/2026-01-01-new-year-special-java-pass-by-value.md

 <YoutubePlayer videoId="Qeb4UQUlINI"></YoutubePlayer>

 But hey, people love to say *"doubt is a part of integrity"*, so fine, let's be skeptics.
-We're not living in the medieval era where questioning the established doctrine gets you branded as a heretic and thrown into a dungeon (or worse, maybe forcing you to use any JDK below 8).
+We're not living in the medieval era where questioning the established doctrine gets you branded as a heretic and thrown into a dungeon (or worse, maybe forcing you to use any JDK version below 8).

-If you don't like my tone and think I'm committing some sort of *"fallacy by appealing to authority"*, that's cool.
+If you don't like my tone and think I'm committing some sort of *"fallacy by appealing to authority"* heresy, that's fine, I don't mind.

 We'll do the test ourselves.
 No need to take anyone's word for it.

 ## The Classic Swap Test